 Gill Allen, Director"

-Our practitioners use recognised, evidence-based interventions and the arrangement of our service has been tailored to fit the I-Thrive Model below.
+Our practitioners use recognised, evidence-based interventions and the design of our service has been based on the I-Thrive Model below.

 Further information on this model can be found at: